-We’re also big fans of Bookkeeper Business Launch. if you want skill specific training an in-depth knowledge about how to build a business in this niche.
+We’re also big fans of Bookkeeper Launch if you’re looking for skill-specific training and in-depth knowledge about how to build a business in this niche.

-Check out the video snippet from Gina’s interview with Holly from Bookkeeper Business Launch (the full interview can be found in our 30 Days or Less to Virtual Assistant Success course):
+Check out the video snippet from Gina’s interview with Holly from Bookkeeper Launch (the full interview can be found in our cornerstone course within The #FullyBookedVA System, VA Foundations):

 Your First Steps to Get Started

-If you’re wondering how to get started and what your next steps might be, consider two potential scenarios:
+If you’re wondering how to get started and what your next steps might be for providing bookkeeping services, consider two potential scenarios:

 1. You’ve already got some experience as a bookkeeper.

-Maybe you’ve been working in the capacity of an employee or maybe you’ve been managing the books for your family business for the last 5 years.
+Maybe you’ve been working in the capacity of an employee or maybe you’ve been managing the books for your family business for the last five years.

 2. You’re confident that bookkeeping is right up your alley.

 You might be new to bookkeeping or have a little experience under your belt.
-All you need is some niche specific training and you’ll be off the the races.
+All you need is some niche-specific training and you’ll be off to the races.

-If this scenario sound like you then a course like Bookkeeper Business Launch might be just what you’re looking for.
+If this scenario sounds like you then a course like Bookkeeper Launch might be just what you’re looking for.